arm61/pylj/README.md

 If you need any help using pylj contact arm61 in the [pylj/HELP gitter chatroom](https://gitter.im/pylj/HELP).

-The [documentation](https://pylj.readthedocs.io/) is a textbook of worked examples on molecular dynamics and Monte Carlo with pylj.
+The [documentation](https://pylj.readthedocs.io/) teaches molecular dynamics and Monte Carlo through worked examples, with every figure produced by the code on the page.

 ## Badges